 Understanding customer needs

 Day 2 learning objectives revolve around understanding why it is important to understand customer needs thoroughly and how to test business assumptions.
-The themes include customer insights with business focus, business ecosystems and value networks.
+The themes include customer insights with a business focus, business ecosystems and value networks.

-Following the double-diamond design process we look at how understanding the problem, creating hypotheses and testing them fits into combining business goals with the endeavour.
+Following the double-diamond design process we look at how understanding the problem, creating hypotheses and testing them fits into combining business goals with the endeavor.
 We establish the relevance of different types of useful data and go a bit further in understanding methods for business design.